National Rally

-The party was founded in 1972 to unify the French nationalist movement.
-Its political views are nationalist, nativist and anti-globalist.
-Jean-Marie Le Pen founded the party and was its leader until his resignation in 2011.
-While the party struggled as a marginal force for its first ten years, since 1984 it has been a major force of French nationalism.
+The party was founded in 1972 by the Ordre Nouveau to be the legitimate political vehicle for the far-right movement.
+Jean-Marie Le Pen was its founder and leader until his resignation in 2011.
+While its influence was marginal until 1984, the party's role as a nationalist electoral force has grown considerably.
 It has put forward a candidate at every presidential election but one since 1974.
-In 2002, Jean-Marie came second in the first round, but finished a distant second in the runoff to Jacques Chirac.
+In the 2002 presidential election, Jean-Marie Le Pen advanced to the second round but finished a distant second in the runoff to Jacques Chirac.
 His daughter Marine Le Pen was elected to succeed him as party leader in 2012.
-She temporarily stepped down in 2017 in order to concentrate on her presidential candidacy, but resumed her presidency after the election.
-She headed the party until 2021, when she temporarily resigned again.
-A year later, Jordan Bardella was elected as her successor.
+Jordan Bardella assumed the leadership in 2022.

-The party has seen a spectacular increase in its popularity and acceptance in French society in recent years.
-While her father was nicknamed the "Devil of the Republic" by mainstream media and sparked outrage for hate speech, including Holocaust denial and Islamophobia, Marine Le Pen pursued a policy of "de-demonisation" of the party by softening its image and trying to frame the party as being neither right nor left.
-She endeavoured to extract it from its far-right cultural roots and normalise it by giving it a culture of government, as well as censuring controversial members like her father, who was suspended and then expelled from the party in 2015.
+The party has seen an increase in its popularity and acceptance in French society in recent years.
+It has been accused of promoting xenophobia and antisemitism.
+While her father was nicknamed the "Devil of the Republic" by mainstream media and sparked outrage for hate speech, including Holocaust denial and Islamophobia, Marine Le Pen pursued a policy of "de-demonisation", trying to frame the party as being neither right nor left.
+She endeavoured to extract it from its far-right roots, as well as censuring controversial members like her father, who was suspended and then expelled from the party in 2015.
 Following her election as the leader of the party in 2011, the popularity of the FN grew.
 By 2015, the FN had established itself as a major political party in France.
+Sources traditionally label the party as far-right, though some outlets argue it has substantially moderated from its years under Le Pen to be classified as "right-wing populist" or "nationalist right".